wohhie/School-Managment/README.md

 # C-School-Managment-System
 This a university final project under 'Istiq Ahmed'.
 A school system where eveything will be organized.

+# Installation
+## Requirements
+  - Microsoft Visual Studio - 2015 or less
+  - Microsoft SQL Server management Studio (for importing the databse and also work use queries. better enviroment rather than VS2015 server explorer.)

+## Setup Project

 ## Functionalities

 ✔ Admin <br/>